FatihAyarr/Mobile-DL-Models-Project/README.md

 # Mobile DL Models Project
-Mobile TFLite Image Classification Models with DL
+Mobile TFLite Image Classification Models with Deep Learning

 1- Use the download_images.py python script to download images from AWS S3